PGA: Personalizing Grasping Agents with Single Human-Robot Interaction: METHOD

 \subsection{Propagation through Reminiscence}

-\textit{Propagation through Reminiscence} draws inspiration from the semi-supervised method of label propagation~\cite{label_propagation, label_propagation2}, as detailed in Algorithm~\ref{alg:labelpropagation} and depicted in Fig.~\ref{fig:main}-(c).
+\textit{Propagation through Reminiscence} draws inspiration from the semi-supervised method of label propagation~\cite{label_propagation, label_propagation2}, as detailed in lines 7-20 of Algorithm~\ref{alg:labelpropagation} and Fig.~\ref{fig:main}-(c).
 The goal is to pseudo-label (tag) the missing indicators in $O^\mathcal{R}$ by propagating personal indicators from $O^\mathcal{K}$.
-Specifically, for every node \(\mathbf{o}^\mathcal{R} \in O^\mathcal{R}\), PGA computes an affinity score, \(S(\mathbf{o}^\mathcal{R}, u)\), for each possible personal indicator $u \in U$.
+For every node \(\mathbf{o}^\mathcal{R} \in O^\mathcal{R}\), PGA computes an affinity score, \(S(\mathbf{o}^\mathcal{R}, u)\), for each possible personal indicator $u \in U$.
 This score is the average cosine similarity $\phi$ between node \(\mathbf{o}^\mathcal{R}\) and every known object node \(\mathbf{o}^\mathcal{K}\) tagged with indicator \(u\);